RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-02-01-thoughts-on-space.md

 protection was up, "they" would hopefully have developed a more effective treatment for allergies.
 Unlike the rest of her predictions, that turns out not to have panned out quite as she hoped.

+Random anecdotes I could throw in:

+- How much work one can get done when you only sleep for 3-4 hours a night.
+How histamines are a great stimulant

+Where I'm going with this...
+Allergies suck
+Cathartic to write about it a bit distracting

+I don't know.
+I had a point, about how my allergies have been driving me to make a lot of decisions lately.